 Read on and see if you don’t agree.

 The freedom to disagree is fast disappearing

-Margaret Court is without doubt Australia’s best ever tennis player.
+Margaret Court is without a doubt Australia’s best-ever tennis player.
 Last month, it was the 50th anniversary of her 1970 Grand Slam, when she made history winning all four majors in a calendar year.